phantombuster/legacy-docs/modules.rst

 For CasperJS, PhantomJS or Node
 -------------------------------

-These modules are compatible with all the Phantombuster commands.
+These modules are compatible with all the Phantombuster commands (CasperJS, PhantomJS and Node).
 Require them at will.

 - `async <https://www.npmjs.com/package/async>`_ — Higher-order functions and common patterns for asynchronous code
 - `mime <https://www.npmjs.com/package/mime>`_ — Mime-type mapping